 You’ll be looking to gauge the size of the opportunity, and will likely consider whether the target is undervalued; whether the company is using its assets to maximum effect; whether its management is weak or ready to retire; whether it might benefit from relocation; whether its products/services are complementary to yours or will add synergy.

 Obviously that is a lot of time-consuming work and you will be advised to assess a company’s suitability based on published and available information, before you are sitting in their office asking questions and conducting due diligence.
-You can garner a great deal of relevant information using BSR’s Lens feature.
-With the Lens, you can assess a company’s performance by looking at its profitability and asset figures for up to the past three years.
+You can garner a great deal of relevant information using BSR’s Off-market Lens service.
+There, you can assess a company’s performance by looking at its profitability and asset figures for up to the past three years.
 The Lens also enables you to compare your target business with other companies in the same sector.